Flight canceled? Experts share some advice about what to do

 As of Friday afternoon, more than 4,800 flights into or out of U.S. airports had been canceled, according to the flight tracking service FlightAware.

 Wendell Davis, who plays basketball with a team in France, was scheduled to fly from Paris to his hometown of Columbus, Ohio, on Wednesday.
-After multiple cancellations __ and one night at a hotel he paid for himself __ Davis was still at O’Hare in Chicago on Friday, deciding whether to rent a car and drive.
+After multiple cancellations, Davis was still at O’Hare airport in Chicago on Friday.
+He debated driving to Columbus but decided not to.
+Instead, he booked a hotel room while he waits for a scheduled flight to Cincinnati on Christmas Day.

 “Everyone’s going through the same problems right now,” he said with a laugh.
 “We’ve just got to stay positive.
 Anger is not going to help us at all.”